 The Psychology of Colour Harmony - How Colours Affect Our Emotions

 Howdy, everybody!
-I'm a skilled web designer named Sumeet Shroff.
-I love the task of making websites that look good and make people feel something.
+I'm a skilled web designer named Sumeet Shroff and I love the task of buidling websites that look good and communicate with colours.
 I'd like to talk in more depth about something that has always interested me: how our minds work with colour balance.
 For building successful websites, you need to know how colours affect the minds of your target audience.

 People are biologically wired to respond to different colours.
 They change how we feel, what we remember, and what we decide to do.
 The success or failure of a website depends on how well the creator knows how to use colour.
 In this in-depth lesson, I'll show you how different colours can make you feel different things and how to use them to your advantage in web design.
 I'll also talk about the psychology of colour balance.